 This promotional film is a look behind the counter of the Turners stores in Pink Lane and Blackett Street, a Newcastle photographic shop that grew into a film makers' mecca.
 Includes footage of Newcastle city centre in the 1940s, including the Side, Central Station and the Tyne Bridge.
 The film was produced by Turners Film Productions company, which operated between 1946 and 1995.

-A Tyne Tees Television news feature about a day in the life of a farmer's wife.
+A Tyne Tees Television news feature about a day in the life of a farmer's wife, originally broadcast on 12 February 1965.
 The report shows her involved in a number of farm duties, cooking for the family, domestic life with the children and night's out at the local pub with her husband.
 The item was filmed in Weardale near to the small market town of Wolsingham.

 This promotional film was made for Gilbert Ash (Northern) Ltd., Darlington, and features footage of the opening of six blocks of high-rise council flats at Shieldfield in Newcastle upon Tyne, April 1961.
 The opening section contains shots of the interiors of the new tower blocks.
 The remainder of the film is a work study that shows the planning, design and construction of the high rise flats and the techniques used to reduce the time in construction of multistory housing.
 The footage is accompanied by voice-over that describes the planning and construction stages in detail.